Weatherlights/PolicyApplicator-for-Microsoft-Intune/index.md

-## About PolicyApplicator for Intune
+## PolicyApplicator for Microsoft Intune

 Welcome to the PolicyApplicator for Microsoft Intune, the all-you-need configuration experience for your 3rd party applications in Intune.